mysto/java-fpe/README.md

 This implementation follows the algorithm as outlined in the NIST specification as closely as possible, including naming.

 FPE can be used for sensitive data tokenization, especially with PCI and cryptographically reversible tokens.
 This implementation does not provide any guarantees regarding PCI DSS or other validation.

-While all test vectors pass, this package has not otherwise been extensively tested.

-FF3 uses a single-block encryption with an IV of 0, which is effectively ECB mode.
-AES ECB is the only block cipher function which matches the requirement of the FF3 spec.

-The domain size was revised in FF3-1 to radix<sup>minLen</sup> >= 1,000,000 and is represented by the constant `DOMAIN_MIN` in `FF3Cipher.java`.
-FF3-1 is in draft status and updated 56-bit test vectors are not yet available.

 The tweak is required in the initial `FF3Cipher` constructor, but can optionally be overridden in each `encrypt` and `decrypt` call.
 This is similar to passing an IV or nonce when creating an encryptor object.